Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 The biggest nuclear threat — which at times Trump has often seemed to provoke via Twitter — is North Korea.

 "North Korea's reckless pursuit of nuclear missiles could very soon threaten our homeland.
 We are waging a campaign of maximum pressure to prevent that from happening," Trump said.
 "Past experience has taught us that complacency and concessions only invite aggression and provocation.
-I will not repeat the mistakes of past administrations that got us into this very dangerous position."
+I will not repeat the mistakes of past administrations that got us into this very dangerous position.

 "We need only look at the depraved character of the North Korean regime to understand the nature of the nuclear threat it could pose to America and to our allies," Trump continued, highlighting the country's oppressive regime by adding some late guests with deeply emotional stories.